 What benefits do D-SNPs offer?

 D-SNPs are required to offer Medicare Part A (hospital/inpatient), B (outpatient), and D (prescription drug) benefits.
 D-SNPs often offer supplemental benefits that are not offered under Original Medicare, including vision, dental, hearing, transportation, and flex cards.
-Please note that Medicaid often covers many items that are also offered as supplemental services by a D-SNP.
-D-SNPs plan materials, including the Evidence of Coverage, will list the services offered by the D-SNP.

 One thing to look out for is whether the client’s provider or supplier is enrolled in the D-SNP, which can affect whether Medicare or Medicaid will cover the service.
-See Question #14, below, for more information about available providers.

 What care coordination will a D-SNP offer?

-D-SNPs must follow their model of care, which must include a description of how the D-SNP will coordinate care for enrollees.3 A state’s SMAC may include additional care coordination requirements, including requirements for the D-SNP to engage in discharge planning from a hospital or nursing facility say, and to incorporate additional elements in its health risk assessment for the individual.
-The Integrated Care Resource Center recently published sample care coordination language it found in various state SMACs.
+A state’s SMAC may include additional care coordination requirements, including requirements for the D-SNP to engage in discharge planning from a hospital or nursing facility stay, and to incorporate additional elements in its health risk assessment for the individual.
+For more information, see Justice in Aging’s SMAC template toolkit section on Care Coordination.

 Plan materials (including the Evidence of Coverage) may, but do not always, contain information on the care coordination offered by a plan.
 Advocates can try contacting their client’s state Medicaid agency to obtain additional information about care coordination offered by D-SNPs.